Blogs

 From its launch in 2015, Musim Mas’ Smallholder Program has since become Indonesia’s largest for independent smallholders.

-In 2020, the group expanded its program to a train-the-trainer basis for local agricultural officers, known as Village Extension Officers (VEO) in Indonesia.
-This serves to provide capacity building for the VEOs who can then go on to train even more smallholders.
+In 2020, the group expanded its program to a train-the-trainer basis for local agricultural officers, known as Village Extension Officer (VEO) in Indonesia.
+This serves to provide capacity building for the VEOs who can then go on to train even more smallholders

 As of January 2023, the group has trained over 40,000 independent smallholders and over 370 VEO trainers, representing a combined total of over 84,500 hectares of land.